Search and apply for our courses on the .gov website: University of Cambridge (C05)

 Advice for applicants

-Applicants are not required to have prior experience in a school, but we do recommend, if possible, that you spend some time in school to help you decide if teaching is right for you.
-Those considering your application will be looking for evidence of commitment to, and enthusiasm for, working with children and young people.
-You should consider how you might demonstrate this in your personal statement and be prepared to discuss during an interview.
+We recommend, if possible, that you spend some time in school observing and/or participating in music lessons to help you decide if music teaching is right for you.
+Those considering your application will be looking for evidence of commitment to, and enthusiasm for, working with children and young people, and may ask you to reflect on your classroom experiences.
+You should consider how you might demonstrate your commitment in your personal statement and be prepared to discuss during an interview.

 How will this course prepare me for positions of leadership?